Blog

 This is, in some respects, the first stage of vein disease since varicose veins are not necessarily preceded by spider veins.
 Varicose veins are enlarged, swollen and often twisted veins.
 They also often appear as purple or blue in colour, and can cause various kinds of discomfort such as aching, itching, burning, numbness or fatigue.

-They can be visible without causing any pain or discomfort, which is why so many people dismiss treatment, thinking it is only a cosmetic issue and will go away on its own.
+They can be visible without causing any pain or discomfort, which is why so many people dismiss varicose vein treatment, thinking it is only a cosmetic issue and will go away on its own.
 However, getting treatment at this stage can stall the progression of vein disease, avoiding more complex, and even potentially deadly, complications further down the line.

+In the third stage of varicose veins, the legs and ankles start to swell.
 While this stage will not necessarily show on the surface of the skin, the legs and ankles will start to swell as the impairment of the veins damages their ability to reabsorb fluid.
 At this point, elevation of the legs may help alleviate some of the symptoms, but will not treat the condition.

 This stage of vein disease is considered by many specialists to be a more advanced stage and can significantly impact a patient’s quality of life.
 Additional symptoms at this stage can include muscle spasms, tightness in the calves or ankles, and pain while walking.